 Marian Croak is hardly a household name, despite having accomplished so much and driving innovation ahead for the benefit of so many.
 Dr. Marian Rogers Croak is the Vice President of Engineering at Google and former Senior Vice President of Research and Development at AT&T.

 Marian is a soft-spoken woman who describes herself as a non-talker, yet her actions shouted volumes in favor of Internet Protocol (IP) as the future of communications.
-In her career, Dr. Marian Croak has been recognized as the inventor of Voice over Internet Protocol and has been awarded over 200 patents, almost half of which are in VoIP.
+In her career, Dr. Marian Croak has been recognized as the inventor of Voice over Internet Protocol.
+She has been awarded over 200 patents, almost half of which are in VoIP.
 In addition, she has more than 100 pending patent applications.
 Many of these inventions lay the foundation for the digital networks we know and depend on today.

 Marian attended Princeton University and earned her doctorate in social psychology and quantitative analysis at the University of Southern California.
 She joined AT&T Bell Laboratories after completing her degree in 1982.
 Within her division, Marian and her team began exploring TCP/IP, believing it was the wave of the future.
 Marian claims that when the Internet initially gained popularity, she anticipated that IP and the Internet would explode in popularity.
 As a result, she felt compelled to begin building technologies that would “transform the Internet.”
 And she did just that.
 Even though the technology was not really ready for the projected load of integrated voice, data and video, she fought for the protocol and persuaded the company executives that IP was the way to go.